kovacsv/DebugToFile/README.md

 # DebugToFile

 DebugToFile can write the debug output of any application to a text file.
+It captures all of the <code>OutputDebugString</code> messages.

 ## How to use?